Changelog

 MCP Server

 • get_js_files_loaded_by_html_file - Allows the agent to list all loaded JavaScript files for a given route.
-This includes discovered Webpack chunks, reversed sourcemaps and optimized versions of the JavaScript files.
+This includes discovered Webpack chunks, reversed sourcemaps, and optimized versions of the JavaScript files.

-By default the MCP server will be running on port 3334 under the /mcp route.
-You can use the config command on the CLI to change the port.
+By default, the MCP server runs on port 3334 under the /mcp route.
+You can use the config command in the CLI to change the port.
 Here is an example configuration for Cursor:{ "mcpServers": { "jxscout": { "url": "http://localhost:3334/mcp" } } }

 This is the first version of the MCP server.
-I'm excited to get feedback on other tools that you would like to see.
+I'm excited to get feedback on other tools you would like to see.

 Miscellaneous Improvements

-• The query to get project level descriptors was improved and should now be faster
+• The query to get project-level descriptors was improved and should now be faster.

-• Descriptors are now sorted alphabetically by default
+• Descriptors are now sorted alphabetically by default.

 jxscout pro CLI - MCP server